 The expansion is funded, in part, by the Doris Duke Charitable Foundation (DDCF), which launched the Clinical Research Continuum: High School to College program to provide funds for eight institutions, including the Hillman Academy.
 The goal is to increase the diversity of the biomedical research workforce by providing hands-on experience for students who are underrepresented in biomedical sciences.

-Only alumni that were supported by the DDCF during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.
-Other undergraduate alumni interested in research opportunities can apply as resident advisors.
+Only alumni that were stipend eligible during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.

 What Interns Will Do

-Doris Duke Charitable Foundation Undergraduate Interns (DDCF-UIs) will be placed in a research lab under the direction of a mentor(s) for 10 weeks.
+Doris Duke Charitable Foundation Undergraduate Interns (DDCF-UIs) will be placed in a research lab under the direction of a mentor(s) for about 10 weeks.
 They will complete an authentic research project of interest to their mentor and will present their work at the end of the summer similar to Hillman Academy students.
 DDCF-UIs will also receive academic and career development experiences including responsible conduct of research and ethics training and career spotlight talks from a diverse array of professionals.

-Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, you will receive free housing in one of the University residence halls.
+Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, free housing may be available in one of the University residence halls.

 If you need more time to apply, please contact the program staff.